generalroboticslab/HUMAC/Real-World/README.md

 ```plaintext
 HUMAC\Real-World\environment\
 ```
+The agent name must be like Seeker{ID} or Hider{ID}.
 An example robot_info.json will be like:

 ```plaintext
 {"192.168.0.123":["159CKCH0070ACX","Seeker1"],